credo-ai/credoai_lens/docs/pages/evaluators/make_your_own.rst

 This section deals with best practices in the organization of an evaluator class.
 This is a list of principles that aim to make the structure of evaluators consistent, easy to interpret and debug.

+In general we strive to follow `Python PEP8 <https://peps.python.org/pep-0008/>`_ guidelines.
+Specifically to evaluator, these are the main directives:

 #.
-Evaluator class naming is in CamelCase, consistent with Python best practices
+All evaluators inherit the class :class:`~.credoai.evaluators.evaluator.Evaluator`.
 #.
+Evaluator class naming is in CamelCase, consistent with Python best practices for classes.
+#.
 Immediately after the class name a docstring describing the purpose of the evaluator and any
-   parameter necessary at init time is inserted.
+   parameter necessary at ``init`` time is inserted.
 For more info on the docstring structure, please refer to the next section.
 #.
+Immediately after the docstring, these methods/property (enforced by the abstract class) follow in this order:

+    #. ``__init__``: The last line of this method is ``super().__init__()``.
+The invocation of the abstract
+       class init method is necessary to initialize some class properties.
+    #. ``required_artifacts``: this is defined as a property of the class, outside of init
+    #. ``_validate_arguments``
+    #. ``_setup``
+    #. ``evaluate``

+#.
+The ``evaluate`` method is meant to be as simple as possible.
+Ideally the majority of the complexity is organized
+   in a suitable amount of private methods.
+#.
+By the end of the ``evaluate`` method, the property ``self.results`` needs to be populated with the results
+   of the assessment.
+#.
+Any other method created by the user to structure the code can come after evaluate.
+The only other recommendation
+   is for static methods to be put after any non-static method.

 *********************
 Docstring style guide